suketk/suketk.com/_posts/2022-11-18-parasocial-media.md

 It’s not an end in itself.
 If you doomscroll your feeds without having any meaningful interactions, you will develop a parasocial relationship with your network.

 Instead, you should treat it as a means to an end.
 It’s just an entry point.
-To extract the full benefits, you have to follow through - the only way foster a relationship is through genuine conversation.
+To extract the full benefits, you have to follow through - the only way to foster a relationship is through genuine conversation.
 You don’t get that through likes or comments.

 Next time you’re about to leave a like, think again.
 If this is a relationship you care to nurture, why not message them instead?